Turkish invasion of Syria would be 'godsend' for ISIS, experts warn

 "We have more work to do to keep ISIS from coming back and make our accomplishments permanent," Mustafa Bali, the spokesperson for the Kurdish-led Syrian Democratic Forces, tweeted Tuesday.
 "If America leaves, all will be erased."

-The Syrian Democratic Forces have been crucial U.S. allies in the war against ISIS and currently control much of the area close to the border with Turkey.
-They say they have lost 11,000 fighters during the struggle.
+The SDF has been a crucial U.S. ally in the war against ISIS and currently controls much of the area close to the border with Turkey.
+The forces say they have lost 11,000 fighters during the struggle.

 In March, the group captured the last sliver of land held by the extremists, marking the end of the so-called caliphate that was declared by ISIS' leader Abu Bakr al-Baghdadi in 2014.

-Now they are caught between a U.S. president anxious to deliver on promises to remove America from foreign wars, and a Turkish government that sees Kurdish fighters as terrorists that threaten the integrity of their country.
+Now they are caught between a U.S. president anxious to deliver on promises to remove America from foreign wars, and a Turkish government that sees Kurdish fighters as terrorists who threaten the integrity of its country.

 On Monday, Trump told senior military leaders that some 50 troops had moved out of northeast Syria, after the White House said Sunday it would not stand in the way of Ankara launching an operation in the region.
 There are about 1,000 American troops in Syria.